Council takes an active interest in the changing climate and seeks ways to work with the community to best adapt to changing climate impacts.

 - Support a low-carbon economy including carbon farming

-Council along with the wider Community have the opportunity to participate in a large number of Climate Change Mitigation Activities locally.
+Council along with the wider Community have the opportunity to participate in a number of Climate Change adaption activities locally.

-Building Code: The National Construction Code includes provisions for Energy Efficiency Requirements and Natural Disaster Mitigation.
+Building: The National Construction Code includes provisions for Energy Efficiency Requirements and natural disaster mitigation.

-Environmental Management: Sustainable Water Supply - managing and protecting catchments, bores and water tables.
-Tree Management, Weed and Grass Management.
+- Sustainable water supply includes managing and protecting catchments, bores and water tables.

 - Sustainable Living Tasmania - to build a sustainable living movement in Tasmania that drives transformational change.

-- Produce to the People - emergency food relief group in Tasmania's north-west, redirecting surplus food through free food hub, community food growing workshops, school gardens, growing vegetables to sell to community and local restaurants.
+- Produce to the People - emergency food relief group in Tasmania's north-west, redirecting surplus food through free food hub, community food growing workshops, school gardens.

-- Burnie Community House, providing opportunities to the community and provides a meeting place for company, advice and support - Including sustainable living concepts.
-We are able to provide a range of services for all individuals and families.
+- Burnie Community House - providing opportunities to the community and provides a meeting place for company, advice and support - Including sustainable living concepts.

-- University of Tasmania Education for Sustainability Community of Practice - Sustainable practices are embedded within the University of Tasmania's operations and through the University's commitment to reduce environmental impacts, achieve economic efficiency, demonstrate social responsibility and enhance student experience.
+- University of Tasmania Education for Sustainability Community of Practice - Sustainable practices supporting the University's commitment to reduce environmental impacts, achieve economic efficiency, demonstrate social responsibility and enhance student experience.